arangodb/docs/3.6/aql/tutorial.md

 There is no need to import the data before you start.
 It is provided as part of the AQL queries in this tutorial.
 You can interact with ArangoDB using its [web interface](../getting-started-web-interface.html) to manage collections and execute the queries.
+You can also go through this tutorial in ArangoDB Oasis: the Cloud Service for ArangoDB which enables you to fire up your database in just a few clicks.
+[Start your free 14-day trial here](https://cloud.arangodb.com/home?utm_source=docs&utm_medium=top_pages&utm_campaign=docs_traffic){:target="_blank"}.

 Chapters
 --------